 >The most important aspects of things for us are hidden by their simplicity and ordinariness.
 (One cannot notice it - because it is always before one's eyes.)
 The very foundations of one's research do not strike one at all.
-Unless, that is, they once struck him. - And that is to say: that which is once seen, that which is the most striking and the strongest, we do not notice.
+Unless, that is, they once struck him. - And that is to say: that which is once seen, that which is the most striking and the strongest, we do not notice.< could be called hermeneutics of human behaviour and culture.

-The philosophy that clarifies the peculiarities of language games cannot, even in its narrowest field, be only philosophy of language (considering only expressions of word-language, even less according to their mere form), but must extend itself to something that could be called hermeneutics of human behaviour and culture.
 Philosophy should let itself be taught about this by LW's example, through all the details, ways and detours in his philosophy of psychology.
 It should lead to a reorientation of the factual framework of all contemporary philosophy, of anthropology.
 Just as the philosophy of language cannot proceed theoretically, forming theories, but must proceed reflexively, because in order to clarify language it must already use the full language, and cannot use a preparatory, provisional one, so anthropology should also proceed reflexively, if it has become aware of the central position of the command of language among the anthropologically distinguishing characteristics.
 From this point of view, LW's clarifications of the non-(word)linguistic a priori presuppositions of the use of psychological expressions are themselves contributions to anthropology, and their central contribution, under the general presupposition 'we speak and act', is the insight into the autonomy of the category of expression.